yukiko0219/teamExercise/proposal.md

 Priority Queue to pick the member node with the best performance/ nodes will be the inner class Memebrs which stores informations on the members and their perfomances （if this priority queue is only for our xteam, we can set members as class fields: every change of the information can be updated to the class immediately）

 *  ArrayList<Meeting> meetings
- Arraylist to store the past meetings
+ Arraylist to store the meetings

  *  ArrayList<Task> tasks
- Arraylist to store the past tasks
+ Arraylist to store the tasks

 *methods*
 *  set_up(): setup the UI for the program/restore the data from last session from the separate data.txt file